ayozebarrera/ayozebarrera/README.md

 I love to make new projects taking care all the aspects about the needs of the users.
 I always has been attracted to the design world and I enjoy investigating and learning new design techniques.

-I started to developing and designing apps more than 10 years ago.
+I started to developing and designing apps more than 10 years ago... and I still have fun 🎉!

 I ❤️  **Javascript** and I've been developing ⚛️  **React** apps from 4 years.